0xLeif/AppState/documentation/usage-state-dependency.md

 # State and Dependency Usage

-**AppState** provides powerful tools for managing application-wide state and injecting dependencies throughout your Swift application.
-By centralizing your state and dependencies, you can make your application easier to maintain and extend.
+**AppState** provides powerful tools for managing application-wide state and injecting dependencies into SwiftUI views.
+By centralizing your state and dependencies, you can ensure your application remains consistent and maintainable.

 ## Overview

 - **State**: Represents a value that can be shared across the app.
-State values can be modified and observed from anywhere within the application.
+State values can be modified and observed within your SwiftUI views.
-- **Dependency**: Represents a shared resource or service that can be injected and accessed in different parts of the app.
+- **Dependency**: Represents a shared resource or service that can be injected and accessed within SwiftUI views.

 ### Key Features

 - **Centralized State**: Define and manage application-wide state in one place.
 - **Dependency Injection**: Inject and access shared services and resources across different components of your application.
-- **SwiftUI Integration**: `AppState` integrates easily with SwiftUI using property wrappers to provide reactive state management.

 ## Example Usage